*** FREE UK SHIPPING ON ORDERS OVER £75 ***

 January 26, 2022 5 min read

 DK stands for double knit yarn or wool.
 You might still see the term "double knit wool" in older knitting patterns.
 Most modern patterns and yarns just use the initials DK.
-To understand what DK yarn is, first you'll have to know about ply.
+To understand what DK weight yarn is, first you'll have to know about ply.
 This is a term used in the world of knitting and crochet to describe the weight of yarn.
-DK yarn is twice the thickness of sock yarn.
+It is twice the thickness of sock yarn.
 Historically, sock yarn was easier to get hold of, but it is very thin.
 Knitters would use it held double to make a thicker garment, which is where the name double knit wool comes from.

 As a quick note, you might have heard of the term double knitting to refer to a particular knitting technique.
 This involves using two colours of yarn together to create a reversible project.
 It has nothing to do with DK yarn, so don't let it confuse you!